mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Why is this relevant to DDD you may ask?
 DDD has the domain or business at the heart of its philosophy, in that design decisions should be about driving business value.
 If you don't understand the constraint that is stopping the business from producing value then you can’t make a good decision on where to focus effort.
 The constraint could be your core domain or it could be a problem in a supporting domain that affects your core domain.
 Improving anything other than the constraint may have value but it won't be the most valuable thing to do.
 It's about removing silo mentally and making sure that teams understand the bigger picture so that they can apply effort in the best possible place.

 As an example, imagine you are part of a team that has been tasked with increasing online transactions by 10%.
 In order to gain alignment on where to focus you could apply TOC to determine what is the constraint for people checking out.
 Is it the registration page?
 If you see a high amount of dropouts you could look for a solution and correct the problem.
 Then you would look to see what the next big constraint to checking out is.
 It could be that the checkout flow is fine but by actually increasing the range of products available you would achieve 10% increase in transactions, all being equal.Alternatively if you optimised payment it would have little impact, even if done with great effort and skill, as the constraint is further up the flow.

-### Be clear on how you deliver business value

- > “People don't want to buy a quarter-inch drill, they want a quarter-inch hole.”
-Theodore Levitt

-A software developer is primarily a problem solver.
-Their job is to remove blockers that prevent the business producing value rather than producing code.
-Code should be viewed as the by product of finding a solution to a business problem, meaning that, on occasion, developers can actually solve problems without having a technical solution at all.
-Focus should be squarely on contributing to business outcomes over software output.
-It’s not about writing elegant code, it’s about getting results that benefit the business and help achieve its goal.

-The IT department is part of the business, you should strive beyond creating software based on what you understand from the business to creating solutions that contribute to the overall business goal.
-This is a small but important distinction.
-Its similar to the paradoxical saying “I’m stuck in traffic” - you are not stuck in traffic, you are traffic.
-Software developers ARE the business, they just happen to be domain experts in software design just as accountants are domain exports in finance.
-You should not have a them and us mentally.

-As I have already mentioned, IT is far more strategic in most businesses than ever before.
-The advances in technology have disrupted many markets, think of Kodak and Blockbuster, giants businesses that have vanished.
-Delivering true value stems from acting from a domain perspective and identifying opportunities through leveraging your technical domain knowledge to help your business counterparts understand the art of the possible.
-Look for the money,  how can I help shift the KPI, how can I contribute to removing a  bottleneck to business throughput?
-This is how you win, this is how you deliver real value.

 ## Principle 2: Collaborate towards a solution